Photo by John Rankine

 .

-I studied at the Cleveland Institute of Art for 3 years and then completed my studies to earn a Bachelor of Fine Arts degree at Instituto Allende in Mexico.
+I studied at the Cleveland Institute of Art for 3 years and then continued my studies to earn a Bachelor of Fine Arts degree at Instituto Allende in Mexico.
 For 20 years I lived in Key West, Cozumel, Playa del Carmen, and the Virgin Islands before moving to Colorado in 1993.
 In 2001 I moved to the beautiful wooded hills of the Ozarks in Arkansas.
+In 2009, I find myself back in the salty, sunny lands of the Florida Keys.
 Each change of environment has enriched my life and my art.

 I furthered my studies with Prof. Phil Jacobson, who teaches the traditional Misch technique.
 This is a rather complex discipline, but the results are truly remarkable.
-I have attended his seminars in Europe, and 2006 will be my second year as teaching assistant.
+I attended his painting seminars in Europe several times, then worked as his teaching assistant, then taught separately at a seminar, then organized a seminar in Eureka Springs.
 These seminars are extraordinary creative experiences.
-Please take a look at my review on this website.